-As one of the first successful applicants to the programme, David urges other SME business owners to take full advantage of the opportunity to take their business further.
+As one of the first successful applicants to the program, David urges other SME business owners to take full advantage of the opportunity to take their business further.

 “I know it can be daunting, but don’t be put off by the process”, he said.
 “If you believe in your project then be prepared to do the work and go for it.
 Regardless of whether you’re accepted, the process is extremely beneficial.
 It is essentially free consultancy, as the advisors help you with analysing your financials and looking at your business plan with a fresh pair of eyes.”

 Datatron is joined in the first round of successful applicants by Norfran Ltd, a precision aluminium and zinc diecasting company, and Transmission Dynamics, an internet of things (IoT) engineering analysis provider.